-£400,664 has been spent on setting up LGPS Central during the year.
-These costs were borne by West Midlands Pension Fund and then recharged equally to the administering authorities.
-A total of £499,260 is due to be refunded to Nottinghamshire Pension Fund by LGPS Central reflecting the cost of setting up the enterprise to the end of March 2018.
+Set up costs in the creation of LGPS Central Ltd were borne by West Midlands Pension Fund and then recharged equally to the administering authorities.
+A total of £501,760 was refunded to Nottinghamshire Pension Fund by LGPS Central Ltd during the year reflecting the cost of setting up the enterprise to the end of March 2018.